Methuselah Foundation: 3D bioprinter grants

-Methuselah Mouse Prize

-The Methuselah Mouse Prize (Mprize) was created to increase scientific and public interest in longevity research by awarding two cash prizes: "one to the research team that broke the world record for the oldest-ever mouse; and one to the team that developed the most successful late-onset rejuvenation strategy."
-The Mprize was announced publicly in 2003 by David Gobel and Aubrey de Grey at the American Aging Association.
-The prize for longevity was first won by a research team led by Andrzej Bartke of Southern Illinois University.
-The prize for rejuvenation first went to Stephen Spindler of the University of California, Riverside.
-Additionally, in 2009, the first Mprize Lifespan Achievement Award went to Z. Dave Sharp of the University of Texas Health Science Center at San Antonio for extending the lifespan of already aged mice using the pharmaceutical rapamycin.
-In May 2014, at the 43rd Annual Meeting of the American Aging Association, Methuselah Foundation awarded a $10,000 Mprize to Huber Warner for his founding of the National Institute on Aging's Interventions Testing Program.

 Bowhead whale genome

 In 2015, with funding from the Methuselah Foundation and Life Extension Foundation, the bowhead whale genome was sequenced by João Pedro de Magalhães and his team at the University of Liverpool.
 The bowhead whale is possibly the longest-lived mammal, capable of living over 200 years.
 The genome project was undertaken to learn more about the mammal's mechanisms for longevity and resistance to age-related diseases, which are unknown.
-An assembly of the bowhead whale genome has been made available online to promote further research.
+An assembly of the bowhead whale genome has been made available online.